b-data/data-science-devcontainers/README.md

 [#1](https://github.com/b-data/data-science-devcontainers/issues/1) about
 limitations in Podman.

-:information_source: The host running the GPU accelerated Dev Containers only requires the NVIDIA driver, the CUDA toolkit does not have to be installed.
+:information_source: The host running the GPU accelerated dev containers only requires the NVIDIA driver, the CUDA toolkit does not have to be installed.

 ## Install